zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

   <img src="/images/2020/crud/put-body.png" alt="Put request body">
 </figure>

-The next step is to change the Yoda's first quote to this quote by Darth Vadar.
+The next step is to change the Yoda's first quote to this quote by Darth Vader.

 ### Changing Yoda's quote